hacktoolkit/django-htk/lib/github/models/README.md

 # Models

-Django ORM models for database schema and queries.

 ## Overview

 This models module defines Django models that represent the database schema.
 Models define fields, relationships, methods, and metadata for objects persisted to the database.